Information About Kaja - Islington teacher

 I also specialise in critical writing including academic essays, literary criticism, creative criticism and braided essays.

 I am a PhD student at the University of East Anglia.
 My PhD is in Creative and Critical Writing.
 For it, I am writing a critical analysis of the representation of rural people in New Nature Writing alongside a full-length book, a biography-cum-investigation of a group of rural boys from Downham Market in Norfolk who defy the rural stereotype.

 I gained a first class master's degree in Creative Non-fiction Writing at City, University of London.
-For my final project, also full length book, I walked the length of the A10 road observing the wide variety of places and people that lie along it whilst reflecting on my childhood growing up in a commune in a small rural town.
+For my final project, also a full-length book, I walked the A10 road observing the wide variety of places and people that lie along it whilst reflecting on my childhood growing up in a commune in a small rural town.

 Previously I was also a journalist for Forbes Middle East where I wrote travel and business articles focussing on the MENA region.

 Everybody has a story to tell, an experience to articulate and an opinion to express, traumatic, inspiring, thought provoking, seemingly mundane.
 Writing that is based on real life to express these experiences is for me the most impressive because the truth is often the hardest to understand and articulate, it doesn't always make sense and is rarely logical.
 The process of writing one's thoughts and experiences down is cathartic, it gives the writer a chance to reflect on and review anew experiences that have lingered in the background for years, changing the writer in the process by laying to rest an issue because of the intricate and multi-faceted ways the writer needs to consider the experience or thought in order to be able to relay it coherently.
 As a reader, creative non-fiction writing opens up the world through the eyes, mind and life of someone else, an empathic, intriguing and educational endeavour.
 I think everybody should leave this world having documented in some small way, through words or in another medium, their experience on this planet.